ashinw/house-prj-pub/upper-level/section-Q-requirements.md

-# Section Q - 2nd bedroom
+# Section Q - Lounge

 ## Context

-Section Q will be the 2nd bedroom on the upper level.
+Section Q will be the lounge room on the upper level.

 ![TO-BE upper-level diagram](Upper-Level-TO-BE-sections.svg)